denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 ```
 # dive kernelcon-go
 ```
-### Wow our entire app deployed into <10mb.
-There is nothing else in that container!.
-Small to store, small to update, small to upload and download into  a registry.
+### Wow!
+Our entire app deployed into <10mb.
+There is nothing else in that container!
+Small to store, small to update, small to upload, and small to download into a registry.
 - Give it a test drive
 ```
 # docker run --rm -d -p 8888:8000 --name kernelcon-go kernelcon-go:latest